Basic Home Study vs. Gold Standard Lab

 Gold Standard Lab PSG

-An in-lab sleep study provides a board-certified sleep medicine physician with the most complete evaluation of your sleep.
+An in-lab sleep study provides a board-certified excellence in sleep healthcare physician with the most complete evaluation of your sleep.
 You will be required to stay overnight at one of our sleep centers.

 An in-lab sleep study, also known as a polysomnogram, records your brain waves, heartbeats and breathing as you sleep.
 It also charts your eye movements, limb movements and oxygen in your blood.
 This data will help your doctor make a diagnosis and develop a treatment plan